UCBerkeleySETI/rawspec_test/README.md

 All table file types are implemented as CSV files.

-The following is a listing of the testing baseline directory:
+The following is a listing of the testing baseline directory when RUN_TURBO_SETI = True:
 ```
 blc13_guppi_57991_49836_DIAG_FRB121102_0010.0000.raw
 blc13_guppi_57991_49836_DIAG_FRB121102_0010.0001.raw